mvaganov/CmdLineAsteroids/notes.md

 We can use this interactive loop to test parts of our game as we write it.
 First, let's test circle drawing.

-I'll add this basic swtich statement to trigger changes to my simulation with key presses.
+I'll add this basic `switch` statement to trigger changes to my simulation with key presses.
 This is a lot of logic to insert into the game loop, which does feel bad to me as a game engine developer.

 ### scene